The Alaimo research group is focused on the development of “green” synthetic methods for generating heterocycles of biological importance.

 The Latch research group is broadly focused on the area of aquatic environmental chemistry.

-The Loertscher group is focused on research to understand and improve student learning in undergraduate chemistry and biochemistry.
+Focused on research to understand and improve student learning in undergraduate chemistry and biochemistry.

 Dr. McLaughlin’s research involves the spectroscopic and structural characterization of environmentally relevant compounds.